HironTez/Chess/README.md

   - `success` boolean - whether the move succeeded
   - ...`MoveT` - properties from `MoveT` (exist only if `success` is true)
+  - `reason` string - the reason for the failure (exists only if `success` is false)

+- UndoReturnT

+  > An object that helps to handle successful and unsuccessful undo events

+  - `success` boolean - whether the undo was successful
+  - `reason` string - the reason for the failure (exists only if `success` is false)